learn-co-curriculum/ruby-mass-assignment-readme/README.md

 this is called dynamic dispatch and is a key technique in metaprogramming.

-<a href='https://learn.co/lessons/ruby-mass-assignment-readme' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/ruby-mass-assignment-readme' title='Ruby Mass Assignment'>Ruby Mass Assignment</a> on Learn.co and start learning to code for free.</p>